How John D. Saunders made $100,000 with one online course

 If you’re looking to launch an online course, follow in the footsteps of John D. Saunders and use his valuable system for guaranteeing sales on launch day.

-Update: As of November 1, 2021, we're delighted to share that John has doubled his growth and reached his $200,000 milestone on Podia.
+Update: As of June 9, 2022, we're delighted to share that John has more than doubled his growth and reached his $275,000 milestone on Podia.

 They say mistakes have the power to turn you into something better than you were before.